 Steps for completing the ERS Submission Form, as well as information regarding ERID analysis results, are described in detail in a separate document titled “ERS Submission Form Instructions”, posted to the ERS Web Page.

-Residential sites will not be allowed into Non-Weather Sensitive ERS.
+Aggregations of Residential ERS Loads will not be allowed into Non-Weather Sensitive ERS.

 Unless there is a legitimate business reason for the name change, QSEs are required to use a single descriptive name for a specific site throughout the QSE’s representation of that Site in ERS.